-Prometric Exam for Nurses in Saudi Arabia
+Prometric Exam for Nurses in Saudi Arabia: All You Need to Know in 2026

 The Prometric Exam is a professional licensing test required by the Saudi Commission for Health Specialties (SCFHS) for healthcare practitioners — including nurses — who wish to work legally in Saudi Arabia.
 The exam ensures that nurses meet Saudi Arabia’s national standards for clinical knowledge, safety, and competency before being granted a professional classification and license.